 Equally unhelpful can be the way that zip codes are drawn.
 The 95138 zip code is partially in South San Jose / Santa Teresa in a very flat area and partially in a valley of the Evergreen foothills near Silver Creek Valley, where homes have a far higher price tag.
 Sometimes “the market” is truly only part of a zip code, or a combination of a few.
 Members of the multiple listing service can search the map by areas we draw onto it – carefully excluding some pockets and including others.
 It’s time consuming but infinitely more accurate.

 Individual property features can greatly throw value one way or the other.
-Recently I did a study of the impact of having an in-ground pool on sales price and the difficulty of selling.
+In the past I have done studies on the impact of having an in-ground pool on sales price and the difficulty of selling.
 I learned that for homes with an acre of land, a pool is expected, and not having it made selling the property far more difficult (the “months of inventory” at that time was about eight times as long as opposed to homes with a pool).
 Likewise I studied the effect of having a pool on a lower priced home with a small yard, and of course to many home buyers that was a detriment and it showed up in the results.
 The online sites won’t compare just properties with pools – but a good real estate professional will!
 The homes-with-pools category is a micro market.

 There are so many factors which must be included when assessing property values, appreciation, and so on.
 Please resist the urge to rely on the popular online valuations, as they are more often than not way off.
 Instead, hire a great real estate professional to work alongside you in crunching the numbers and making sense of them.
 Please call or email me to discuss working together on your sale or purchase!